Metro Cebu: Roads

 Metro Cebu's roadways are among the country's busiest and most congested.
 The south highway, Osmeña Boulevard, Colon Street, and V. Rama are Metro Cebu's major roads.
 A new highway called the South Coastal Road or the Cebu Coastal Road was completed in 2010.
 The 12 kilometer, 4-lane highway was created to improve traffic in Metro Cebu.
 It connects Cebu City, Talisay and other southern municipalities.
-In conjunction with the development of the Cebu South Coastal Road, a roadway underpass nearly a kilometer long is currently under construction to connect the South Coastal Road with the Sergio Osmeña Avenue in the North Reclamation Area.
+In conjunction with the development of the Cebu South Coastal Road, a roadway underpass nearly a kilometer long also connects the South Coastal Road with the Serging Osmeña Boulevard in the North Reclamation Area.
 Other planned projects include a series of flyovers in the north district, the Cebu North Coastal Road and Cloverleaf interlink road project.

 Mactan is connected to the island of Cebu via two bridges: the Marcelo Fernan Bridge and the much older, Mactan-Mandaue Bridge.

 The third Cebu-Mactan link which is the Cebu–Cordova Bridge is complete and was opened to the public in 2022.